Rifaat al-Assad: Under Hafez's rule

 In 1976, he visited Lebanon as a guest of Tony Frangiyeh since they had close and personal ties.
-Referring to their conversation later, he stated "ultimately, you [Christians] are okay as tolerated dhimmis living under Islam.
-Our reward for apostasy is death: Muslims will not tolerate us the way they might do you; they will kill us as offenders of their religion." referring to the fact that as Alawites the Assad family had to be staunchly secular as fundamentalist Muslims hate the Alawites as apostates even more than they hate Christians.

-On 28 June 1979 fifteen men were hanged in Damascus.
-They had been convicted of attempting to assassinate Rifaat al-Asaad.
+On 28 June 1979, fifteen men were hanged in Damascus.
+They had been convicted of attempting to assassinate Rifaat al-Assad.

 Foreign relations

 Numerous rumours tie Rifaat al-Assad to various foreign interests.
 Rifaat was close to King Abdullah of Saudi Arabia.
 Abdullah was married to a sister of Rifaat's wife, and Rifaat has on occasions—even after his public estrangement from the rulers in Syria—been invited to Saudi Arabia, with pictures of him and the royal family displayed in the state-controlled press.